GAVI: History and programs

-Gavi was created in 2000 as a successor to the Children's Vaccine Initiative, which was launched in 1990.
+GAVI was created in 2000 as a successor to the Children's Vaccine Initiative, which was launched in 1990.
 In August 2014, Gavi changed its name from "GAVI Alliance" and rebranded itself with a new logo deliberately reminiscent of UN organization logos, but using green as a mark of difference.

+As mentioned above, Gavi plans its operations in terms of five-year stretegies to make it easier to negotiate longer-term deals.
+Gavi 6.0 (2026-2030) was approved by the Gavi board in June 2024.
+One of the goals is to build country-led, sustainable vaccination programs.

 Vaccine development and advance market commitments

 Advance Market Commitments (AMCs) aim to overcome market failure by making an advance pledge that if a vaccine for a certain condition is developed, meeting certain specifications, donors will buy a certain number of doses.
-GAVI seeks to design its AMCs in a way that encourages a competitive market.
+Gavi seeks to design its AMCs in a way that encourages a competitive market.

 Gavi has been particularly successful at promoting the uptake of newer vaccines.

 Vaccination programs

-GAVI's main objective is vaccination programs.
-Gavi has been the main donor funder of vaccination in low and middle income countries.
+Gavi's main objective is vaccination programs.
+Gavi has been the main funder of vaccination in low and middle income countries.

 In 2012, the first Médecins Sans Frontières (MSF) "The right shot" report criticized Gavi for focusing on funding expensive new vaccines and neglecting to give children low-cost older ones.
 "Twenty percent of the world's children aren't even getting the basic vaccines", MSF's vaccine policy adviser said.
 MSF criticized the Global Vaccine Action Plan (GVAP), a WHO global collaboration of which Gavi is listed as a leader, as flawed for failing to help those 20%, which is some 19 million infants.